Teaching Assistant Visa Sponsorship Jobs in California

 Which visa types are most common for teaching assistant roles in California?

-The H-1B is the most common employer-sponsored visa for teaching assistants in degree-granting institutions, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field.
-J-1 exchange visitor status is also widely used, particularly for graduate-level teaching roles at universities.
+The H-1B visa is the most common employer-sponsored visa for teaching assistants in degree-granting institutions, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field.
+J-1 visa exchange visitor status is also widely used, particularly for graduate-level teaching roles at universities.
 F-1 students on OPT or STEM OPT may work as teaching assistants before transitioning to a sponsored visa.

 Which cities in California have the most teaching assistant sponsorship jobs?